Me vs. Myself

 Me vs. Myself is the fourth studio album by American rapper A Boogie wit da Hoodie.
 It was released through Atlantic Records and Highbridge the Label on December 9, 2022.
-The album features guest appearances from Roddy Ricch, Tory Lanez, Kodak Black, G Herbo, Lil Durk, Don Q, and H.E.R..
+The album features guest appearances from Roddy Ricch, Tory Lanez, Kodak Black, G Herbo, Lil Durk, Don Q, and H.E.R.
 The deluxe edition was released three days later and included an additional guest appearance from the late PnB Rock for the only newly-added track, "Needed That".
 Production was handled by a variety of record producers, such as A Boogie himself, S.Dot, P2J, Kofo, Wheezy, Don Cannon, Lee Major, Sean Momberger, Rogét Chahayed, Band on the Beat, Chuck Taylor, OG Parker, Smash David, and Dez Wright, among others.
+Me vs. Myself received generally positive reviews, with many viewing it as a return to form for A Boogie after mostly negative reception of his previous studio album, Artist 2.0.

 Background

 On the same day the album was released, A Boogie was interviewed by GQ, in which he talked about how the album is different from his previous projects: I feel like every single album, I take a step or two forward.
 Some of my fans prefer my older songs because they have specific memories from that time that the music is forever tied to.
 But the truth is, I got better.
 I would love for my fans to play the first Artist mix tape and then play Me Vs. Myself.
 I promise you, the quality, the wordplay, everything is better.
 You wouldn't even think it's the same person.